zhangyaonju/seabreeze_control/README.md

 ## use crontab to setup the rountine
 one can set up a crontab command to run this fuction regualarly (recommand every 15 minutes from 6:00 am to 18:00 pm local time). and use another command to sycronize the data to an external USB drive during the midnight when the observation fuction is paused.

+## Configuration and test
+RP3 have a HDMI port and can be connected to a monitor for indoor configuration.
+When setting up for outdoor use, a vnc viewer may allow you to use other laptops to remotely control the RP3.
+The latest Raspbian OS have intergrated this function, but you may need static IP address so that you can control it through the Ethernet.

+## Notes
+Since the Raspberry does not have a internal time clock.
+When power off, time will be reset and affect the crontab schedule.
+A real clock module (RTM) is needed, e.g. (https://www.amazon.com/battery-Raspberry-Arduino-Atomic-Market/dp/B01M105UFC/ref=sr_1_1?ie=UTF8&qid=1494884994&sr=8-1&keywords=real+clock+module), other RTM may also be used, but may need different configuration.